deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task05/main.md

 ### HINT 1

 /Basic/Command/Base64 might be a hint!
-And the challenge said to encode... hmm.....
+And the challenge said to "encode"... hmm.....

 ### HINT 2